Use AI to turn data charts into easy-to-understand sentences. Know More

 4. In markets with low overall demand, the recommendations would tend towards lower minimum stay restrictions (take whatever bookings you can get).

-5. High-demand months might be recommended in the seasonal suggestions for increasing minimum stay.
+5. High-demand months might be recommended in the seasonal suggestions for increasing the minimum stay.

 Two modes: short-term vs mid-term rentals